Quick Start

 }

-View your message in the dashboard, or query it via the PocketBase collections API:
+View your message in the dashboard, or query its status via the API:

 Next steps